geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Or hence I fly self-banish'd from your sight !

-" Thrice have the seasons chang'd, and thrice renew'd, u Since at your royal side in fight 1 stood ;
+" Thrice have the seasons chang'd, and thrice renew'd, u Since at your royal side in fight 1 stood;
 " The Gnomes before us fled — their artful flight
 " Too far I follow'd in the heat of fight.